The Exploit: Anatomy of a Modern Cyber Heist Part 3 - The Clone Trap

 Is Your Vendor Stack a Liability?

-ABT's supply chain security assessment shows you exactly where your risk lives:
+ABT's supply chain security assessment, run through M365 Guardian and a Microsoft Sentinel review, shows you exactly where your risk lives:

-• Complete inventory of vendors with access to your member/customer data
+• Complete inventory of vendors with Microsoft 365 access to your member, customer, or borrower data

-• Risk analysis of each MSP platform in your stack (ConnectWise, Kaseya, SolarWinds exposure)
+• Risk analysis of each MSP platform in your stack (ConnectWise, Kaseya, SolarWinds, N-able exposure)

-• Gap analysis against FTC Safeguards Rule third-party risk requirements
+• Gap analysis against FTC Safeguards Rule Section 314.4(f) and amended Regulation S-P third-party requirements

 Frequently Asked Questions

-Every third-party MSP platform in your security stack — ConnectWise, Kaseya, SolarWinds, N-able — adds attack surface that you cannot directly control.
+Every third-party MSP platform in your security stack (ConnectWise, Kaseya, SolarWinds, N-able) adds attack surface that you cannot directly control.
 When ConnectWise ScreenConnect was breached through a CVSS 10.0 authentication bypass in February 2024, MSPs using the platform exposed their downstream financial institution clients to Play and LockBit ransomware.
 ConnectWise was breached again in May 2025 by a nation-state actor.
-A pure Microsoft stack — using Intune, Defender, Entra ID, and Sentinel for all management functions — eliminates the MSP platform supply chain entirely.
-ABT serves 750+ financial institutions on this architecture, which resulted in zero client exposure during both ConnectWise breaches.
+A pure Microsoft stack using Microsoft Intune, Microsoft Defender, Microsoft Entra ID, and Microsoft Sentinel for all management functions eliminates the MSP platform supply chain entirely.
+ABT manages 750+ financial institution tenants on this architecture, which resulted in zero client exposure during both ConnectWise breaches.

 The updated FTC Safeguards Rule requires financial institutions to select service providers that maintain appropriate safeguards and to contractually require those providers to implement and maintain security controls.
 Specifically, Section 314.4(f)(1) mandates due diligence on vendor security practices, contractual provisions requiring safeguards, and periodic assessment of vendor compliance.
-A vendor's patching failure — like the unpatched SonicWall at Marquis Software that exposed 74 institutions — can become your compliance failure if you haven't documented adequate vendor risk management procedures.
+A vendor's patching failure (like the unpatched SonicWall at Marquis Software that exposed 74 institutions) can become your compliance failure if you have not documented adequate vendor risk management procedures.
+Microsoft Defender for Cloud Apps and Microsoft Sentinel under the M365 Guardian operating model produce the continuous-monitoring evidence that satisfies Section 314.4(f) when paired with an executed vendor oversight agreement.

 Start by inventorying every vendor that has access to your member, customer, or borrower data.
 For each vendor, document what data they access, what platforms they operate, and how their security controls are verified.
-Reduce the number of vendors in your stack where possible — every vendor eliminated is attack surface removed.
-Evaluate whether your MSP platform itself can be replaced with native Microsoft management tools.
-Implement Conditional Access policies that restrict vendor access to specific applications, IP ranges, and time windows.
+Reduce the number of vendors in your stack where possible.
+Every vendor eliminated is attack surface removed.
+Evaluate whether your MSP platform itself can be replaced with native Microsoft management tools governed by an operating model like M365 Guardian.
+Implement Microsoft Entra ID Conditional Access policies that restrict vendor access to specific applications, IP ranges, and time windows.
 Require contractual security obligations aligned with FTC Safeguards Rule Section 314.4(f).
-Monitor vendor access patterns continuously, not just at annual review.
+Monitor vendor access patterns continuously through Microsoft Sentinel and Microsoft Defender for Cloud Apps, not just at annual review.

 Justin Kirsch